RAMP-project/RAMP-mobility/README.md

 ## Citing

-Please cite the original Journal publication if you use RAMP in your research:
+Please cite the under-review Journal publicaton if you use RAMP-mobility in your research:
-*F. Lombardi, S. Balderrama, S. Quoilin, E. Colombo, Generating high-resolution multi-energy load profiles for remote areas with an open-source stochastic model, Energy, 2019, https://doi.org/10.1016/j.energy.2019.04.097.*
+*A. Mangipinto, F. Lombardi, F. Sanvito, M. Pavičević, S. Quoilin, E. Colombo, Impact of mass-scale deployment of electric vehicles and benefits of smart charging across all European countries, 2021, [under review]*

 Additionally, you may cite the EMP-E presentation of RAMP-mobility:
 *A. Mangipinto, F. Lombardi, F. Sanvito, S. Quoilin, M. Pavičević, E. Colombo, RAMP-mobility: time series of electric vehicle consumption and charging strategies for all European countries, EMP-E, 2020, https://doi.org/10.13140/RG.2.2.29560.26880*

+Or the publication of the original RAMP software engine:
+*F. Lombardi, S. Balderrama, S. Quoilin, E. Colombo, Generating high-resolution multi-energy load profiles for remote areas with an open-source stochastic model, Energy, 2019, https://doi.org/10.1016/j.energy.2019.04.097.*

 ## Contribute
 This project is open-source.
 Interested users are therefore invited to test, comment or contribute to the tool.
 Submitting issues is the best way to get in touch with the development team, which will address your comment, question, or development request in the best possible way.
 We are also looking for contributors to the main code, willing to contibute to its capabilities, computational-efficiency, formulation, etc.